 Now, I'm no fashion expert, but I'll share some examples of what you'll typically be dealing with when miking up an individual with a lavalier microphone.

 Button-up shirts and blouses are my favourites to work with.
-It’s easy to clamp a lav slightly above the sternum and send the lav cable down through the inside of the shirt.
-A bit of tidying up and you’re all set with a professional placement of a lav microphone.
+It's easy to clamp a lav slightly above the sternum and send the lav cable down through the inside of the shirt.
+A bit of tidying up, and you're all set with a professional placement of a lav microphone.
 Ensure the microphone is on the outside of the shirt or blouse.

 Ties are also great pieces of clothing to clamp a lav mic onto.
 Clamp the microphone to the tie slightly above the sternum, tidy the clamp and cable, and send the mic cable down the shirt.
 Once again, ensure the microphone is on the outside of the tie.

 If the talent is wearing a T-shirt or sweater, the best bet is to clamp the lav to the collar.
-This will yield a different sound since the microphone is closer to the talent’s mouth and because it’s near the throat rather than the chest.
-Try your best to position the microphone in a way so it doesn’t rub against the person’s neck.
-If this means pointing the microphone slightly away from the talent’s mouth, so be it (another reason why omnidirectional lavs are preferred in this situation).
+This will yield a different sound since the microphone is closer to the talent's mouth and because it's near the throat rather than the chest.
+Try your best to position the microphone so that it doesn't rub against the person's neck.
+If this means pointing the microphone slightly away from the talent's mouth, so be it (another reason why omnidirectional lavs are preferred in this situation).

 Be careful with jackets and other floppy clothing.
 Attaching a microphone to a jacket that is moving around can cause unwanted level and timbre qualities to the audio signals of directional microphones.
-Also, watch out for the possibility of a jacket rubbing against a microphone that’s attached to a shirt inside the jacket.
+Also, watch out for the possibility of a jacket rubbing against a microphone attached to a shirt inside the jacket.

 Attaching lavalier microphones within the hair or wigs of actors is a popular strategy in film, television, and theatre.